Social Media Videos

 Quality is key when it comes to social media videos, and you should make no compromises as far as it is concerned.
 The fact of the matter is that viewers expect to be able to watch high-quality videos – and will click away if that’s not what they get.

-If you’re concerned that your social media videos aren’t quite hitting the mark in terms of their quality, it is important that you do something about it.
+If you’re concerned that your social media videos aren’t quite hitting the mark in terms of their quality, you must do something about it.
 Fortunately, there are several relatively easy ways that you can start to create social media videos with far better quality.

 Record in a Higher Resolution:

-To be completely honest you should be recording videos in 1080p Full HD – at very least.
+To be completely honest, you should be recording videos in 1080p Full HD – at the very least.
 That is the standard that viewers have come to expect from social media videos, and anything less than that is bound to disappoint a significant number of viewers.

 Just keep in mind that it is more difficult to manage and edit 4K videos, and the file size will be significantly larger.